-Our network of distinguished design educators, drawn from an egalitarian cross-section of forward-thinking institutions, from around the world, convenes to debate and define new educational parameters for change of existing, along with the new and necessary, design learning to fill 21st century demands.
+Our network of distinguished design educators, drawn from an egalitarian cross-section of forward-thinking institutions, from around the world, define new educational parameters for change of existing, along with the new and necessary, design learning to fill 21st century demands.

 The task, at a minimum, is to build a broad-based future-proofed body of integrated social, economic and technological knowledge.
 To analyze the creative routes for both intellectual and skills mastery, as well as sensory and experiential attributes, of design awareness and education, and to map out processes and paths for specialization, diversity and interdisciplinarity to succeed together in innovative practice.

 The ReDesignEd platform is currently comprised of the following programs:

 'Right global design' depends on creativity, compassion, education, innovation, inspiration and collaboration.

 A New Universal Curriculum Outcome + Creation of a Collaborative Effort and Network of Visionary Design Educators and Professionals Built Upon the Foundation of a Global Design Education Charter

 Rethinking and updating Design Education is paramount for meaningful, timely, vital and responsive solutions to topical and pressing world challenges.
 ReDesignEd presents an ongoing focus on education, its development and refinement as led by the developments and factors affecting world and societal change.